lydell/dual/details.md

 down.
 If that time is shorter than the delay, the downKey of the dual-role key in question is released and its upKey sent instead.
 Otherwise the dual-role key is told that it has been combined with another key, just as before.
 Again, the dual-role keys _work_ with any key combination.
 But common keys better be set as comboKeys to reduce mistakes.
-The delay can be set via the `delay` property.

 _doublePress_
 -------------